 - the mutual recognition of authorizations within the Community;

-- List at Community level the active substances which may be used in biocidal products.
+- List at Community level of the active substances which may be used in biocidal products.

 The directive applies to biocidal products, i.e. non-agricultural pesticides as defined in article 2 of the directive.
 An exhaustive list of the products concerned by this Directive is annexed below.

 The authorization system is based on the principle of mutual recognition of authorizations principle.
-Under this philosophy, a biocidal product that has already been authorized or registered in one Member State must be authorized in another Member State within 120 days or registered within 60 days from the application being received by the other Member State.
-However, there are a number of derogations from mutual recognition.
+Within this philosophy, a biocidal product that has already been authorized or registered in one Member State must be authorized in another Member State within 120 days or registered within 60 days from the application being received by the other Member State.
+However, there are a number of exemptions from mutual recognition.

 Chlorine for water treatment

-The legislation on detergents offers improved protection of the environment by preserving water systems from hazardous effects of certain compounds in detergents.
-It also increases consumer protection through more complete labeling which includes any substance that could cause allergies.
+The legislation on detergents offers improved protection of the environment by preserving water systems from the hazardous effects of certain compounds in detergents.
+It also increases consumer protection through more complete labeling which features any substance that could cause allergies.

 This Regulation offers an improved protection of the aquatic environment against surfactants in detergents and other cleaning products.
-These surfactants – also called tensides – are included in detergents and other cleaning products to reduce the liquids surface tension so that they can wet surfaces and clean them more efficiently.
-The legislation has been made more restrictive by including all types of surfactants and by making compulsory stricter testing methods for detergents to determine the ultimatebiodegradability rather than the initial one.
+These surfactants – also called tensides – are included in detergents and other cleaning products to reduce the liquids' surface tension so that they can wet surfaces and clean them more efficiently.
+The legislation has been made more restrictive by including all types of surfactants and by making compulsory stricter testing methods for detergents to determine ultimate rather than initial biodegradability.

 - Novexpans N11 B , N90, N88